jeffpar/pcjs.v1/_posts/2018-05-14-tiny-matrix-screensaver.md

 Fourth, the program is writing through an entire 64K range starting at physical address 0xAB9F0 and ending at 0xBB9EF, so if there are any memory-mapped devices or UMBs in that range (other than the usual MDA or CGA text-mode frame buffers), something bad could happen.
-It's also not initializing the Direction flag, but that merely affects whether the entire 64K will be modified upward or downward.

 The requirement that all the arithmetic flags be clear insures that AH will contain 0x02 after the LAHF instruction.
 Why doesn't LAHF set AH to 0x00 instead?
 Because bit 1 of the Flags register is *always* set (it can't be cleared),